tthorntone/AdNauseam-Wiki/Testing-New-Release-Candidate.md

 ###Functions Testing
-* Check general function of menu and vault
+* Check general function of Menu
-   Menu(the popup window triggered by clicking AdNauseam logo from browser toolbar )
+   (the popup window triggered by clicking AdNauseam logo from browser toolbar )
    - Check all the buttons and information
    - Hover the ad images in the menu, check whether the zooming function works properly
-   Vault
+* Check general function of Vault
    - Zooming in and out using mouse wheel and the buttons in the top-left corner
    - Clicking collected images and text ads to see if the information and layout are correct
    - Check the date filter slider at the bottom of the vault